Emma Woodhouse: Relationships

-Meanwhile, unbeknownst to Emma, Harriet develops a crush on Mr. Knightley after he asks her to dance when Mr. Elton has refused to.
-Emma, who believes that Harriet holds a secret regard for Frank, says that she should not give up hope because there have been many other happy though unequal matches.
-When Emma discovers the truth, she is both appalled and dismayed, which leads to her realisation that she is in love with Knightley.
-Mrs. Elton's relationship to Jane Fairfax parodies Emma's relationship to Harriet.
+Meanwhile, unbeknownst to Emma, Harriet develops a crush on Mr Knightley after he asks her to dance when Mr Elton has refused to dance with Harriet when prompted.
+Emma, who believes that Harriet holds a secret regard for Frank after he has rescued her from being attacked, says that she should not give up hope because there have been many other happy although unequal matches.
+When Emma discovers the truth as to whom Harriet wishes to marry, she is both appalled and dismayed, which leads to her realisation that she is in love with Knightley herself.

+Mrs Elton's domineering relationship to Jane Fairfax parodies Emma's relationship to Harriet.

-Mr. Woodhouse, Emma's father, is a valetudinarian and is paranoid about his own and others' health.
-He is against eating cake, going outside, attending parties, and getting married, among other things, on the grounds that these might damage the health.
-As a result, Emma takes on the role of caregiver for him, as he is incapable of exerting parental influence or even taking care of himself.
-Mr. Woodhouse is fond of and attached to his daughters, who are likewise affectionate toward him.
-With Isabella married, Emma took it upon herself to remain at Hartfield and take care of her father.
+Mr Woodhouse, Emma's father, is a valetudinarian and is paranoid about his own and others' health.
+He is against eating cake, going outside, attending parties, and marriage, among other things, on the grounds that these might damage the health.
+Mr Woodhouse is fond of and attached to his daughters, who are likewise affectionate toward him.
+With his elder daughter Isabella married to Mr Knightley's lawyer brother John and living in London, Emma has taken it upon herself to remain at Hartfield and take care of her father.
 Emma's consideration towards her father is one of her redeeming attributes.

-Mrs. Weston, formerly Miss Taylor, was Emma's governess before she married Mr. Weston.
+Mrs Weston, formerly Miss Taylor, was Emma's governess before she married Mr Weston.
 She and Emma love each other and are close friends.
 She serves as a mother figure for Emma and often gives her advice, which is not always taken.
-Emma admires Mrs. Weston as wise and virtuous.
-When Mrs. Weston marries, Emma becomes lonely and therefore seeks the companionship of Harriet Smith, a friendship which Mrs. Weston approves of although Mr. Knightley does not.
-Mrs. Weston initially wished for a match between Emma and Frank Churchill and saw a potential attachment between George Knightley and Jane Fairfax; she ends up surprised by, yet delighted with, the ultimate outcome.
+Emma admires Mrs Weston as wise and virtuous.
+When Mrs Weston marries, Emma becomes lonely and therefore seeks the companionship of Harriet Smith, a friendship which Mrs Weston approves of, although Mr Knightley does not.
+Mrs Weston initially wished for a match between Emma and Frank Churchill (who is her stepson), and foresaw a potential attachment between George Knightley and Jane Fairfax; she ends up surprised by, yet delighted with, the ultimate outcome.

 Jane Fairfax, orphaned at a young age, is Miss Bates' niece.
-She is a beautiful, accomplished young woman, who represents everything that Emma should be.
+She is a beautiful, accomplished young woman, who represents in character everything that Emma should be.
 Jane is regarded by others as the ideal companion for Emma.
-Emma neglects her due to jealousy, yet claims it is because Jane is 'cold'.
+Emma neglects her due to jealousy, yet claims it is because Jane is cold and reserved.
 Unbeknownst to Emma, Jane is secretly engaged to Frank, and therefore Frank's flirtation with Emma causes Jane great pain.